 They’re putting down roots in countries with more sensible laws, lower taxes, fewer restrictions, and more freedom

 But packing up your life and moving your family halfway across the world isn’t easy.
 Not even in the best of circumstances.

 Can you imagine how painful and difficult it would be if you were forced to relocate or financially emigrate because of circumstances outside of your control?
 For things like land appropriation, violence, unemployment, currency controls, high taxes, or a plummeting currency?

-As political and social unrest continue to escalate globally, it’s becoming more common for people to pick up and move their lives, their businesses, and their money to new countries far away from home.
+As political and social unrest continues to escalate globally, it’s becoming more common for people to pick up and move their lives, their businesses, and their money to new countries far away from home.

-Regardless of where you’re from, having a bank account outside of your country of citizenship or residence is an excellent way to protect your money from increasing social and political unrest and even financial crisis..
+Regardless of where you’re from, having a bank account outside of your country of citizenship or residence is an excellent way to protect your money from increasing social and political unrest and even financial crisis.

 Picking a country to bank will be your first step.
 From there, you can narrow down your search and find specific banks and bankers that meet your other requirements.